Everyone in the fashion supply chain is responsible for its impact on the planet, from designers and manufacturers to retailers and consumers.

 And, fortunately, it’s no longer necessary to compromise style for the sake of sustainability as more and more brands start to take a conscious approach.

-The key is to think more long term, buying fewer but better quality clothes that will endure time, wear and trend shifts.
+The key is to think longer term, buying fewer but better quality clothes that will endure time, wear and trend shifts.
 Try and buy more natural fibres, such as cotton and linen, and renewable materials.
 Opting for more timeless garments can help, but even when buying a for-now piece, look for higher quality garments from a sustainable brand.

 Approximately 25% of a garment’s carbon footprint comes from the way it’s cared for.